lemuelinchrist/hymnsforandroid/notes.md

 * rebuild databaseProvisioner using Gradle
 * When you run your Groovy script, make sure the run configuration is set to use oracle java 1.8

+If you need to run the Hymn app, do the above steps using android 11 instead of 1.8